-This new commission by British artist Ed Atkins is the inaugural exhibition in a partnership between the New Museum and Nokia Bell Labs.
+This new commission by British artist Ed Atkins is part of the Experiments in Art and Technology (E.A.T.) program relaunched by Nokia Bell Labs in partnership with the New Museum.

 Fourth Floor Visit Us

-The New Museum is proud to present “Ed Atkins: Get Life/Love’s Work,” a new commission by British artist Ed Atkins (b.
-1982, Oxford, UK), on view from June 24 to September 27, 2020.
-“Get Life/Love’s Work” will be the inaugural exhibition in a partnership between the New Museum and Nokia Bell Labs to develop an annual residency and commission aimed at fostering meaningful exchange between the fields of art and technology.
+The New Museum is proud to present “Ed Atkins: Get Life/Love’s Work,” which will be on view from June 30 to October 3, 2021.
+A new commission by British artist Ed Atkins (b.
+1982, Oxford, United Kingdom), “Get Life/Love’s Work” will be the culminating exhibition in a series of collaborations between the Museum and Nokia Bell Labs designed to develop meaningful exchange between the fields of art and technology.

-At the New Museum, Atkins will present a new project that focuses on the ways bodies and technology are intertwined in everyday life and in the research fields of artificial intelligence, machine learning, and avatar development.
-As always in Atkins’s work, technology will be analyzed as a theoretical and even allegorical interrogation of itself, rather than in any literal terms.
+At the New Museum, Atkins will premiere a new project that focuses on the ways bodies and technologies are intertwined, particularly in the field of digital communication and telepresence.
+As always in Atkins’s work, technology is analyzed as a theoretical and even allegorical interrogation of itself, rather than in any literal terms.

-Atkins’s presentation will be the first in a series of exhibitions produced in collaboration with scientists, engineers, and researchers from the Experiments in Art and Technology (E.A.T.) program at Nokia Bell Labs to open up new possibilities in human communications.
+Atkins’s is the culmination of a series of exhibitions produced in collaboration with scientists, engineers, and researchers from the Experiments in Art and Technology (E.A.T.) program at Nokia Bell Labs.
 Inspired by the pioneering legacy of E.A.T., the series aims to channel the interdisciplinary spirit initiated in the 1960s by Bell Labs engineers in collaboration with artists such as John Cage, Lucinda Childs, Marta Minujín, Robert Rauschenberg, and Stan VanDerBeek.

-This project also builds upon Nokia Bell Labs’ support of the E.A.T. track at NEW INC, the New Museum’s cultural incubator, which provides artists, technologists, and others with the tools to make and research born-digital art, through mentorship from staff at Nokia Bell Labs and Rhizome, the New Museum affiliate that champions born-digital art and culture.
-Through its relationship with the New Museum, Nokia Bell Labs provides artists with access to cutting-edge motion-capture and communication technologies, with the support of experts in the field; participating artists in turn inform new research paths for that technology resulting from interdisciplinary collaboration and intellectual exchange.
+This partnership also builds upon Nokia Bell Labs’s support of the E.A.T. track at NEW INC, the New Museum’s cultural incubator, which provides artists, technologists, and others with the tools to make and research born-digital art through mentorship from staff at Nokia Bell Labs and Rhizome, the New Museum affiliate that champions born-digital art and culture.
+Through its relationship with the Museum, Nokia Bell Labs provides artists with access to cutting-edge motion-capture and communication technologies, alongside the support of experts in the field.
+In turn, through the resulting interdisciplinary collaboration and intellectual exchange, participating artists also inform new research paths for those technologies.

 “Get Life/Love’s Work” is curated by Massimiliano Gioni, Edlis Neeson Artistic Director, and is accompanied by a fully illustrated catalogue published by the New Museum.
-The catalogue includes an interview with the artist, conducted by Gioni, a conversation between Julie Martin and Madeline Weisburg, and newly commissioned texts by Erika Balsom, Mark Leckey, and Vivian Rycroft.
+The catalogue includes newly commissioned texts by Erika Balsom and Mark Leckey; an interview with the artist, conducted by Gioni; a conversation between Julie Martin and Madeline Weisburg; and a series of the artist’s writings.